orbitalfoundation/orbital-volume/README.md

 - https://github.com/anselm/blox2
 - https://github.com/anselm/blox3

+## Design Tensions to resolve still:

+This service is experimental, and is testing ways to decouple declarations from code, to allow for more scalig.
+The philosophy is generally to be reactive, where the programmer focuses just on declaring state the way they want.

+This service is also built on top of 'orbital-sys', an experimental pub/sub messaging framework that provides the support for manifests (discussed below), and helps decouple services from each other.
+However there are some design tensions that are still unresolved - and are marked in the code.
+These are the main issues still being explored:

+- UUIDs.
+It's highly convenient to have uuids on objects.
+It's arguable that orbital-sys should inject these even.
+There are some hacks here, I generate a uuid if needed, but this still needs a more aggressive study.
+UUDS also arguably should be non collidant and global, even over networks, perhaps with a formal path naming scheme.

+- Server/Client.
+Volume does provide 3d rendering on the client, but server side also needs some of the services here.
+Right now each file has to do a bit of work to detect if it is client or server.

+- Queries.
+The pub/sub architecture does allow global event handlers to observe most activity, and this is a way to register, or build up a database, of 3d related objects for later queries, but it puts some burden on volume to do this work.
+Volume does need to do spatial indexing and navigation (see the sparse voxel octree) but it is still arguable that there could be a separate dedicated 3d spatial indexing service unrelated to volume.
+Arguably a separate database could be used.

+- Binding.
+There are process memory isolation boundaries being broken by volume.
+Right now I bind properties such as position and orientation into passed objects.
+Should the Volume service be treated as a shared memory concept?
+Conceptually individual agents could be process isolated but Volume could effectively be a kind of kernel service.

+- Authoritative instances.
+Right now I will declare a scene element - such as a camera - and pass it to sys, but then make changes to that scene element - leveraging an idea of binding (see above).
+The message passing scheme doesn't inherently have a concept of an authoritative instance of a state object.
+Right now we allow back-writing into objects, as if they were the real or canonical instance of state.
+But a caller could pass an arbitrary datagram with some state in it, and a uuid, and want to apply that as a change overtop of an existing object.
+There's no reason why any given datagram is authoritative and that needs study.
+A flag could be used, or perhaps everybody should always pass datagrams rather than ever binding to some kind of authoritative shared state instance.

+- Updates/Events.
+For Volume events performance is critical.
+It's debatable if volume objects should receive direct messages or not - and how that is rationalized in a thread isolation design.

 ## Notation

 Typically objects are declared as an 'entity' and decorated with a 'volume' component that describes one 3d representation associated with the entity in general.
 See demo-scene.js for an example of this.